zziibbaa/ML_Portfolio/Machine_Learning/Computer_Vision_EMNIST/README.md

 # ⭐ Project Highlights

-- Developed a modular Convolutional Neural Network pipeline using PyTorch
+- Built a complete handwritten character recognition pipeline using **PyTorch**
+- Designed a **fully modular deep learning project** (no notebook-only workflow)
-- Implemented configurable CNN architecture for multi-class image classification
+- Implemented a configurable CNN architecture supporting:
-- Performed systematic experiments on:
-  - Network architecture
+  - Flexible network architecture
   - Optimizers
-  - Learning rate schedulers
+  - Learning-rate schedulers
-  - Data augmentation techniques
+  - Data augmentation
+- Conducted systematic experiments to optimize model performance
-- Achieved **95.30% test accuracy** on EMNIST Letters dataset
+- Achieved **95.30% Test Accuracy** on the EMNIST Letters dataset
-- Performed detailed model evaluation using:
+- Performed detailed error analysis to identify common character confusions
-  - Classification Report
-  - Confusion Matrix
-  - Misclassification Analysis

 ---

 # 📌 Project Overview

-This project focuses on building a handwritten character recognition system using a custom CNN architecture implemented with PyTorch.
+This project focuses on recognizing handwritten English letters using a custom Convolutional Neural Network (CNN).

-The goal was not only to train a high-performing classifier, but also to design a reusable deep learning pipeline that supports:

-- Flexible model configuration
-- Training experimentation
-- Optimization comparison
-- Data augmentation
-- Model evaluation and error analysis

-The complete workflow was implemented using modular Python scripts instead of a single notebook-based approach.
+Rather than training a single model, the project was designed as a reusable deep learning framework that makes experimentation easy.
+Every stage of the pipeline is separated into independent modules, allowing different architectures, optimizers, schedulers, and augmentation techniques to be tested with minimal code changes.

+The project emphasizes **clean software design**, **reproducibility**, and **systematic experimentation**, making it suitable as a portfolio project for computer vision and deep learning roles.

 ---